ALL THE PRETTY FISH AND THE PRICE PAID TO TANK THEM

 The Hawai'ian Islands are ground zero for the aquarium trade who capture and traffic reef fish for hobbyists’ tanks, decimating the reef, ocean and earth’s oxygen.
 Native Hawai'ians, conservationists, scientists, aquarium fish collectors and breeders are locked in a controversy over the stunning “treasure of Hawai'i” – the ornamental fish.

-The Hawaii aquarium trade has been taking reef fish for U.S. and global hobby tanks for decades.
-With no catch limits, no limit on the number of catchers, and no constraints on rare, endemic or vanishing species, the aquarium trade is decimating Hawaii reefs.
-The reported annual aquarium extraction is about $2 million, though the actual catch includes poaching and is two-to-five times higher, according to Hawaii’s Division of Aquatic Resources.
+The Hawai'i aquarium trade has been catching reef fish for U.S. and global hobby tanks for decades.
+There have been no catch limits, no limit on the number of catchers, and no constraints on rare, endemic or vanishing species.
+Fish advocates report that the number of fish has decreased drastically, affecting the hierarchy of marine wildlife, and believe removing fish from their natural habitat should be forbidden.

-The Dark Hobby is an entertaining expose on this crisis.
-At any given moment, 28 million fish are in the aquarium trade pipeline from point of capture to home hobbyist tanks—give or take a million or two, they represent over 1800 species, and less than 40, are capable of being bred in captivity.
-99% will die within a year of capture, generating even more demand.
+The Dark Hobby is an entertaining expose on this crisis, and the ongoing political struggle.
+At any given moment, 28 million fish are in the aquarium trade pipeline from point of capture to home hobbyist tank.
+They represent over 1800 species, and many die within a year of capture, generating even more demand.

 Our understanding of the hierarchy of fish living on the reef is increasing.
 Current scientific research reveals that fish have much greater intelligence then previously known, including recognizing human faces, feeling pain, and making plans.
 The search for solutions continues.
 Will the fish be protected?

 © 2021 Paradise Filmworks International, Inc. All Rights Reserved.